Maintaining good health is a priority for everyone and the role of a General Practitioner (GP) is to help you stay that way.

 You may have read how National Health Service (NHS) doctors are under increasing pressure which makes it difficult to get an appointment.
 Sadly, GP consultations in Britain are among the shortest in Europe at just over 9 minutes on average.

 It doesn’t have to be that way.
 A consultation with one of our private GPs lasts 30 minutes.
 This gives our doctors enough time to get to know you, as an individual, and gives you enough time to get to know and trust them.
 These longer consultations allow our GPs to explore your medical history, your family's history, your needs and circumstances, and to assess your health as a whole person rather than just focussing on any symptoms you have at the time.

-We offer appointments with one of four exceptionally experienced general practitioners:
+We offer appointments with one of five exceptionally experienced general practitioners:

 Dr Isabelle Benard Isabelle is a GP with special expertise in general and family medicine, paediatrics, women’s health, family planning, sexual health and dermatology.

 Dr Joanna Hayes Joanna is a GP with special expertise in women’s health, paediatrics, adolescent health and care of the elderly.

 Dr Marie-Amélie Lebel is a GP with special expertise in general and family medicine, paediatrics and women’s health.